California State Level Paid Sick Leave

 Emeryville, California Paid Sick Leave

-Workers accrue one hour paid sick leave for every 30 hours worked.
+Workers accrue one hour of paid sick leave for every 30 hours worked.
 Employees of small businesses — 55 or fewer employees — may accrue 48 hours of paid sick leave a year, and employees of large businesses — 56 or more employees — may accrue up to 72 hours a year.

 Employees may use the paid sick leave to care for their own illness or condition, a family member’s illness or condition, or their designated individual.
 Additionally, the employee can use this leave to care for a service dog.